 Before you assemble the underlayment, plow a 1/4-in.-deep, 1/4-in.-wide dado into the backsplash (Figure A).
 The laminate slips into the groove to give you a little wiggle room when you install it.
-Jamey cuts his dado by making a few passes on his table saw.
+You can cut the dado by making a few passes on your table saw.

 Cut the hole for the sink after the underlayment is installed but before you install the laminate.
 Most sinks require a 21-1/4-in. x 32-1/4-in. hole, but make sure you have your sink on hand so you’ll know what size hole to cut.
 Cut the back side of the hole with an oscillating tool, and then cut the sides and front with a jigsaw.

 Sand the Seams

 There can be a small gap between the underlayment boards, but the seam has to be absolutely flat.
 Mark the seam with a pencil, then sand with 50-grit paper until the lines disappear.

 Use a ‘Slitter’ for Narrow Strips

 Cut the main top piece of the laminate with a circular saw.
 Use a board to create a space so the saw blade doesn’t grind into the floor.
 Avoid scratches by sticking a few strips of masking tape to the underside of your saw base.
 The front side of the laminate will hang over the edge and be trimmed off, so your cuts don’t need to be perfect.

 Cut the end cap so the bottom portion and the very top are close enough to be cleaned up with a file.
 The rest will be trimmed with a router.
 Cut the end cap to size with snips, then paint a thin layer of glue on both surfaces.
 Let the glue dry just until it’s no longer wet to the touch, then carefully line up the top and ends and tip the piece into place.
 Embed the end cap by lightly tapping the whole surface with a smooth, burr-free hammer, and then it’s ready for the router.